Gédéon Geismar

-Gédéon Geismar (1863-1931) was a French-Jewish brigadier general and Zionist.
+Gédéon Geismar (10 January 1863 – 28 June 1931) was a French-Jewish military officer who became a Zionist activist later in life.
 He was the first president of the Jewish National Fund and a president of the Eclaireurs Israélites de France.
 He was the uncle of French politicians Léon Geismar and Max Hymans.

-Life

 Early life

 Gédéon Geismar was born in Dambach-la-Ville on 10 January 1864 in the German Empire to Marx Geismar and Jeanne Léopold.
 He studied in Dambach-la-Ville's small Jewish school, where he learned German and Hebrew.

 In 1874, his father sent him to a boarding school in Belfort in order "to be French".
 He studied there until 1882.

 Geismar graduated from Paris' École Polytechnique on 1 November 1883.
 Upon his graduation, he decided to pursue a military career, deciding to work with artillery.

 Military career

 On 1 October 1885 he entered as a second-lieutenant at the School of Artillery and Engineering Application (École d'application de l'artillerie et du génie) in Versailles.
 On 1 October 1887 he was promoted to lieutenant in the 5th Artillery Regiment.

 In 1894, Geismar became captain in the Second Foot Artillery Battalion.
 He was made a squadron leader in 1905 for the 40th artillery regiment.

-Assigned to the staff of the Third Artillery Corps in Rouen on 1907, he progressed upwards to the position of lieutenant-colonel, becoming the leader of the corps.
+Assigned to the staff of the Third Artillery Corps in Rouen in 1907, he progressed upwards to the position of lieutenant-colonel and had become the corps' chief of staff by the outbreak of the First World War.

-World War One

-Geismar served for the French Army during the First World War, and in 1915, led the 44th Artillery Regiment against the Germans.
-In May of that year he was appointed colonel.
-He is said to have participated in the Battle of Charleroi.
+Geismar entered the 44th Artillery Regiment when the war broke out.
+He was appointed colonel of the Regiment on 5 May 1915.
+On 28 October 1915, he was awarded with the Croix de guerre for his "talent of organization, his masterful manner, and his activity which are all beyond praise, which permitted him to obtain from all his subordinates, by his personal energy and example, the maximum results" which he had displayed during an artillery charge in September.

-In 1918,he led the 21st Army Corps' artillery regiment in Strasbourg.
-On February 7 of that year, he received the rank of brigadier general, the highest he would ever achieve in the army.
+In 1918, he commanded the 21st Army Corps' artillery regiment in Strasbourg.
+On 7 February that year, he received the rank of brigadier general, assuming command of the 4th Army Corps' Artillery.